-There was also a need to align academic research more closely with the interests of practice and the author was mindful of Broom's comments about the need for more research and theory building in public relations:
+Academic research needs closer alignment with the interests of practice and the author noted Broom's comments about the need for more research and theory building in public relations:

 Public relations is not so developed that we can draw a boundary around a body of knowledge and limit our enquiry to what is reported in public relations literature.
-Rather we are in the early stages of building theory that may some day provide a foundation for the emerging profession and its practice (Broom, 2006, p.
-141).
+Rather we are in the early stages of building theory that may some day provide a foundation for the emerging profession and its practice.
+(Broom 2006, p.
+141)